mgemalma/Accounting_for_Confirmation_Bias_in_Crowdsourced_Label_Aggregation/README.md

 2. Modify Makefile to point to the locations of the GSL.
 3. Run make.

-To run the algorithm
+To run the algorithm;
-	- make
-	./em <Name of the data>
+	./em <Name of the dataset file>

 The algorithm will produce two files: results.txt which will include the label predictions and